The Academy of Fine Arts in Trinidad is falling apart

 A restoration project and its abandonment

-In 2001, the academy underwent a comprehensive renovation as part of the Battle of Ideas, a program that facilitated the restoration of the Dragones Barracks with a multimillion investment of 4.69 million CUC.
+In 2001, the academy underwent a comprehensive renovation as part of the Battle of Ideas, a program that spearheaded the restoration of the Cuartel de Dragones with an investment of 4.69 million CUC.

-However, in 2013, the school was abruptly closed as part of a process to reorganize Artistic Education in the country, and the historic building was left abandoned.
+However, in 2013, the institution was abruptly closed as part of a process to reorganize artistic education in the country, and the historic building was left abandoned.

-In the following years, it was temporarily used as a pre-university and elementary school, but the deterioration was immediate.
+In the following years, it was used temporarily as a pre-university and primary school, but the deterioration was immediate.

 Escambray

-The building today faces a desolate situation: ferns and weeds cover the old halls, graffiti defiles its walls, and its ceilings threaten to collapse.
+The building today faces a bleak situation: ferns and weeds cover the old halls, graffiti sullies its walls, and the ceilings threaten to collapse.

-According to Víctor Echenagusía Peña, a specialist from the Office of the Conservator of the City of Trinidad and the Valley of the Ingenios, the condition of the structure necessitates urgent and costly intervention.
+According to Víctor Echenagusía Peña, a specialist from the Office of the Conservator of the City of Trinidad and the Valley of the Sugar Mills, the condition of the structure demands urgent and expensive intervention.

 Escambray

-"The depredation has been very high.
+“The predation has been extremely high.
 It is a body without a skeleton.
-It erodes Cuban culture at extraordinary levels," Echenagusía points out.
+It erodes Cuban culture to extraordinary levels,” notes Echenagusía.

 However, the future of the Cuartel de Dragones is uncertain.
 Efforts to save the building are hindered by a lack of financial resources and institutional interest.